 St Lucia is a Caribbean island famous for its beaches, carnivals, and vibrant culture.
-When it comes to the best time to visit St Lucia, there is no right or wrong, it just depends on what you want!
-There’s plenty of nature to explore here, a plethora of awesome dive sites, and some cool resorts where you can spend your days lazing around.
+When it comes to the best time to visit St Lucia, there is no right or wrong; it just depends on what you want!
+There’s plenty of nature to explore here, a plethora of incredible dive sites, and some fabulous resorts where you can spend your days lazing around.

-The best time to visit St Lucia can be tricky to work out, however, as they’ve got wet and dry seasons going on – which is why we put together St Lucia weather guide.
+The best time to visit St Lucia can be tricky to work out, however, as they’ve got wet and dry seasons going on – which is why we put together a St Lucia weather guide.
 We even threw in a list of the best St Lucia festivals, too!